frogstair/nbt/readme.md

 It is necessary to explicitly specify a type for each **numerical value** because of how NBT works.

+Only nbt.C works to convert maps to compund tags.
+A fix should come soon, however

 ## Example

 ```go